RGF-team/rgf/Readme.rst

     cd rgf_python
     python setup.py install

-If you have any problems while installig by methods listed above you should *build RGF executable file from binaries by your own and place compiled execution file* into directory which is included in environmental variable **'PATH'** or into directory with installed package.
+If you have any problems while installing by methods listed above you should *build RGF executable file from binaries by your own and place compiled execution file* into directory which is included in environmental variable **'PATH'** or into directory with installed package.
 Alternatively, you may specify actual location of RGF execution file and directory for placing temp files by corresponding flags in configuration file ``.rgfrc``, which you should create into your home directory.
 The default values are platform dependent: for Windows ``exe_location=$HOME/rgf.exe``, ``temp_location=$HOME/temp/rgf`` and for others ``exe_location=$HOME/rgf``, ``temp_location=/tmp/rgf``.
 Here is the example of ``.rgfrc`` file:

 ::